mattrussell2/vscode-cpp-unit-test/README.md

 PS: Many thanks to [https://github.com/microsoft/vscode-extension-samples](https://github.com/microsoft/vscode-extension-samples) for having some great examples to work from.

 ## Changelog
+### 0.4.5
+ - test group naming fixed, and unhierarchicalized the groups.
 ### 0.4.2
  - updated compilation process to run `make unit_test_driver.o` so the `Makefile` will be used rather than forcing `clang++`